aidan-duggan/while-gaming/_drafts/clubs.md

 Why are Golf clubs successful?

-*The combination of engaging gameplay, social opportunities, access to facilities, a sense of community, and the promotion of wellness contribute to the success and popularity of golf clubs.*
+*The combination of engaging **gameplay**, **social** opportunities, access to **facilities**, a sense of **community**, and the promotion of **wellness** contribute to the success and popularity of golf clubs.*

-Things that stand out for me:
-For Bridge; structured, social, skill development, competition and community.
-For Golf; gameplay, social opportunities*, facilities, community and wellness.
-For Board Games; social, diverse games, intellectual, learning and support.

-Its clear that all of these are social pursuits, but its interesting that board games does not mention community.
-This does match my personal experience, with groups feeling fragile, where you might actually know others names.
+I've highlighted the words that stand out to me.
+Its clear that all of these are social pursuits, but its interesting that board games does not mention community only support, (I wonder if this is support learning new games?).
+This does match my personal experience, with groups feeling fragile, where you might not be s.
 Development and competition are also interesting alternatives to diversity and learning.
 Competitions and development go hand in hand, and work well when playing the same game repeatedly, board game groups generally play a variety of games, so a focus on learning makes more sense, and I've never seen competition outside the game being played.
 Facilities and wellness clearly fit golf given its outdoor aspect and required club house and course, often Bridge clubs play in Golf club houses!

 Thoughts?